 Whenever the Church discounts and neglects “real time” communication with God the gospel is hindered, thus complicating the Churches’ execution of her mission on earth as God has willed it in heaven.

 The Prophetic Flow has always been Normative

-If you are an intelligent orderly analytically driven individual, who craves principles to map out every step of your journey…you may be disappointed when pursuing the prophetic.
-This is one journey you’ll take by learning to trust with all your heart.
-Our Heavenly Father is a person not a principle.
-The prophetic nature of the new birth flows out of intimate love between God and us.
+The prophetic nature of the new birth flows out of an intimate love relationship between God and us.
 As anyone who’s been in love knows, you cannot be intimate with all your head; you must love with all your heart.

 Bruce Yocum states “God has an intense desire to speak to his people….
 If you do not believe that God is willing to speak to us, then you do not understand God.”